Board of Directors

 Starting as a blogger for Girls with Guts, Mandy became hooked on the organization, and all the positivity, friendship, and support Girls with Guts has provided.
 She strives to keep that mission going.

-Kristen is passionate about patient education and encourages those with chronic illness to be a knowledgable part of their healthcare team.
+Kristen attended her first Girls With Guts event at the 2017 Celebration in Chicago.
+Jumping on board as the blog coordinator and later content manager, she is excited to now put her science background and grant writing skills to good use as part of the board.
 She credits the constant example and support of the strong women in her family for her determination to thrive with Crohn’s disease and use her IBD journey to empower others.

 Wesley Sanders, Treasurer